-During the 1860s gold rush, Baker City was the hub.
-The Big Apple, or rather, the Big Nugget.
+During the 1860s gold rush, Baker City was the hub of the action.
 Many smaller towns dried up after the gold rush, but Baker City transformed itself into the seat of the regional logging and ranching industries that are still around today.
-Remnants of its turn-of-the-century opulence, when it was the largest city between Salt Lake and Portland, are still visible in the many restored Victorian houses and downtown storefronts.
+Remnants of its turn-of-the-century opulence, when it was the largest city between Salt Lake and Portland, are still visible in the many restored Victorian houses and downtown storefronts,

 many of which now hold distinctive boutiques, design shops, and cafés.

 Baker City may not have that much gold left in its surrounding hills—but what hills they are.
 The Wallowas and Eagle Cap, the Elkhorn Ridge of the Blue Mountains, the Umatilla National Forest, the Wallowa-Whitman, Hells Canyon, Monument Rock—the panorama almost completes a full circle.
 Outdoor enthusiasts flock here for the climbing, fishing, hunting, waterskiing, canoeing, hiking, cycling, and skiing.
 It seems Baker City's gold rush has been supplanted by the "green rush."